- Visit famous sites in Berlin, like the Berlin Wall Museum, the Charlottenburg Palace, and the Botanical Gardens and Berlin Zoo!

 INTERNATIONAL AIRFARE: Program participants will purchase their own international airfare with direction and a "suggested itinerary" from the Education Abroad Office.
 Please do not purchase your international airfare until details have been provided.

 LODGING in COUNTRY: Students will stay in double rooms in the residence halls at the Humboldt Institute.
 Students will share a room with another international student at the Humboldt Institut.
+Bedding and towels will be provided.

 MEALS in COUNTRY: The Humboldt Institute will provide students with three meals a day.
 Fruit is available as a snack throughout the day.